splunk/public-o11y-docs/synthetics/test-config/global-variables.rst

 Follow these steps to add a variable to your API test:

 #.
 While creating or editing an API test, go to your :guilabel:`Requests`.
 #.
-In a variable field for any setup, request, or validation step, enter the key for the Global Variable you want to use, use the ``env.`` prefix and enclosed in double curly braces.
+In a variable field for any setup, request, or validation step, enter the key for the Global variable you want to use, use the ``env.`` prefix and enclosed in double curly braces.
 For example, to reference a Global variable with the key ``staging-url``, enter ``{{env.staging-url}}`` in the field.
 #.
 Finish editing or creating the test.
 #. :guilabel:`Save` your test.